 Blaise Hammond.
 Director, Communications and Engagement

-In weird and worrying times like these, I often think back to my parents and the mix of characteristics that I might have been lucky enough to inherit.
-My Father was a bomb disposal expert based in London in the late 60’s and early 70’s.
+In strange and worrying times like these, I often think back to my parents and the mix of characteristics that I might have been lucky enough to inherit.
+My father was a bomb disposal expert based in London in the late 60’s and early 70’s.
 He lived and operated through some pretty turbulent times.
 My mother was a singer, so you could say I am blessed (or afflicted) with both cold and hot blood; some calm and some creative.

 I have lived a professional life through both the 2001 recession and 2008 crisis working as a partner and managing director of an award-winning PR practice.
 We are all now living through a strange and very different crisis (or set of crises if you include both the global pandemic and the resulting financial instability) and I am privileged to be part of an award-winning international digital transformation consultancy during this challenging time.